Palindromic k-Factorization in Pure Linear Time: Introduction

-A linear-time algorithm for palindromic length gave a hope for better results on palindromic $k$-factorization, because finding the latter is equivalent to computing the minimum even and minimum odd number of factors in a palindromic factorization.
-An $O(n\log n)$ algorithm for palindromic length can be easily transformed into an $O(n\log n)$ algorithm for even/odd palindromic length \cite{RuSh18}.
-However, the properties of palindromic length used in linear-time algorithm does not hold for even/odd palindromic length.
+A linear-time algorithm for palindromic length gave a hope for better results on palindromic $k$-factorization, because deciding the latter is equivalent to computing the minimum even and minimum odd number of factors in a palindromic factorization.
+An $O(n\log n)$ algorithm for palindromic length \cite[Prop.\,4.2]{RuSh18} can be transformed into an $O(n\log n)$ algorithm for even/odd palindromic length \cite[Prop.\,4.9]{RuSh18}.
+However, the properties of palindromic length used in the linear-time algorithm of \cite{BKRS17} do not hold for even/odd palindromic length.
 In this paper we show how to overcome the technical difficulties and present the following optimal result.

 \begin{theorem} There exists an online algorithm deciding, in $O(n)$ time independent of $k$, whether a length-$n$ input string over a general alphabet admits a palindromic $k$-factorization. \end{theorem}